Do you want to visit Rome like a local? Then check out 10 things to do to live the city like a true Roman.

 The fairytale atmosphere and the silence of the park make the moments spent in the garden unique.

-Those looking for unusual things to do in Rome should definitely visit one of the city's mercati.
+Such places are the quintessence of Roman life, a busy kaleidoscope of colours and flavours, so those looking for unusual things to do in Rome should definitely visit one of the city's mercati.

 The Testaccio Market is perhaps the most authentic with butchers, fishmongers, vegetable stalls and all the products that you can find on Roman tables: watch out for pecorino romano and the local artichokes.
 You can also buy flowers and clothes.
 Closed on Sundays.
 A stone's throw from Testaccio, check out the Trastevere Market, a smaller but very popular attraction in Rome's most picturesque district.